CyclotronResearchCentre/mprage-like/README.md

 *Fortin M-A, Stirnberg R, Völzke Y, et al. MPRAGElike: A novel approach to generate T1w images from multi-contrast gradient echo images for brain segmentation.
 Magn Reson Med.
 2025;1-16. doi: 10.1002/mrm.30453*

-If you have any question regarding the usage of this code or any suggestions to improve it, you can create a GitHub issue or contact me at: marc.a.fortin@ntnu.no
+If you have any question regarding the usage of this code or any suggestions to improve it, you can create a GitHub issue or contact us at: <marc.a.fortin@ntnu.no> (for the Python code) or <c.phillips@uliege.be> (for the MATLAB code)